1 Corinthians Chapter 14

 15. Therefore, what is fruitful?
 I will pray with the spirit, but I will also pray with the mind.
 I will sing with the spirit, but I will also sing with the mind.

-16. Otherwise if you bless in spirit, how will the man who fills the place of the ungifted say “Amen” at your thankfulness, since he doesn’t *know what you say?
+16. Otherwise if you bless in spirit, how will the man filling the place of the ungifted say “Amen” at your thankfulness, since he doesn’t *know what you say?

 17. For you indeed give thanks well, but the other man isn’t built up.